 First-Year Student Scholarships

-Scholarships ranging from $250 - $1,250 are available to first-year students.
+Scholarships ranging from $250 - $1,250 are available to those who will be a freshman in the 2017-18 academic year.
 To apply for a first-year student scholarship, the student must have been admitted for the upcoming fall semester no later than the April 3, 2017 scholarship application deadline.

 - 2017-18 UW-Barron County Foundation Scholarship Descriptions for First Year Students